Martin-S-Weber/re-work/README.md

 #### Multiple me's and the {monolith,plantation,team,republic}

 What happens when the end-user initiates our application multiple times (as in, multiple contexts open at the same time, two tabs open for example).
 This is only interesting in the case when these contexts can communicate (i.e., are within the same runtime environment), because when they cannot, there is no means of sharing state or computations directly.
+We shall consider the case of _me and myself_ and postulate that induction will take care of _me, myself and I_ and all the further increments.

 **me, myself and the monolith** - In this case the application simply does the work the application does multiple times.
 There's multiple top-level contexts, each with their own state and setup for computation.
 Not only are those contexts isolated from each other, but they are ignorant as well.
 If state transitions in for _me_ and _myself_ initiate I/O with the outside, there _is_ already a split-brain situation.

 **me, myself and the plantation** - If the plantation is implemented using [servant], that means we are bound to using plain [WebWorker]s.
 These are private and not shareable.
 The verdict is the same as for the monolith: without other means of first-class synchronization between top-level contexts work is duplicated, state is isolated from each other, and the applications are ignorant of each other.
 Was there a _plantation_ implementation using shared or service workers, there would be potential for sharing access to the slaves, rendering the only requirement of leaving them pristine post-usage.
 XXX: This is worth re-visiting (as in, provide code to run servant facade on shared workers and service workers).

-From hereon out, we shall assume that there is a non-servant implementation which allows us which worker to use.
+From hereon out, we shall assume that there is some implementation which allows us which worker to use.
 Additionally we are concerning ourselves with the possibility of sharing workers between top-level application contexts.
 If we weren't, the net result in the evaluation of multiple top-level accesses does not change from the above.

 **me, myself and the team** - Here we regard _me_ and _myself_ as the manager of the team.
 There is potential to re-using the services of the team members of another manager, but only if the team members have been prepared before-hand to deal with the additional context of routing results back to the caller.
 Local state build-up in the team members is supported (and encouraged), as long as the context remains clear.
 Even though a lot of services are being re-used, the _global_ state is reproduced and we are letting the end-user face two separate application entities.